JustinCCampbell3/Grade.io/README.md

 # Grade.io
+With the COVID-19 pandemic, a lot of education moved to a remote workspace.
+Grade.io is here to help!
 #
 # Vision Statement
 Our vision is to provide full transparency of the daily academic process to parents, students, and teachers, in order to build a productive remote learning environment.